kardain/cog-o-matic/distortion-tracker/README.md

 ---

 > Note: The links provided in the embeds are pages I found to be convenient.
-I am in no way affiliated with the sites recommened.
+I am in no way affiliated with the sites recommended.
 >
 > Generative AI used for debugging only.